DataDog/documentation/content/en/security/application_security/how-appsec-works.md

 ### Identify vulnerable services

-<div class="alert alert-info">Risk Management vulnerability detection is in beta.</a></div>
+<div class="alert alert-info">Application Vulnerability Management vulnerability detection is in beta.</a></div>

-Datadog ASM [Risk Management][5] uses various known vulnerability data sources related to open source software libraries, plus information provided by the Datadog security research team, to match the libraries your application depends on at runtime with their potential vulnerabilities, and to make remediation recommendations.
+Datadog [Application Vulnerability Management][5] uses various known vulnerability data sources related to open source software libraries, plus information provided by the Datadog security research team, to match the libraries your application depends on at runtime with their potential vulnerabilities, and to make remediation recommendations.

 ## Compatibility